-As she tapped on shoulders making her way through the aisle toward the exit, calmly telling people that she had a medical emergency, I eventually lost site of her.
+As she tapped on shoulders, making her way through the aisle toward the exit, calmly telling people that she had a medical emergency, I eventually lost sight of her.
 We were near the back and it was a long plane.
 But I could see people allowing her to pass.

 When I got off the plane and into the first hallway, I saw her standing there.
 She gave me a hug and said she felt so stupid but wanted to thank me for helping her.
 I told her how great she did and that we all have moments that pop up that we think we can’t handle.
 But I told her, “You did it.
 You handled it!”

 We all know someone who can get a little irrational every now and then.
 The trick is to reel their irrationality back in so that it doesn’t escalate.
-And if you ever find yourself as the irrational person, it might be challenging to consciously remember these steps and perform them on yourself so share this article with a friend and perhaps they will save you from any future, embarrassing situations.
+And if you ever find yourself as an irrational person, it might be challenging to consciously remember these steps and perform them on yourself so share this article with a friend and perhaps they will save you from any future, embarrassing situations.